Creatively Concise Coding

 so that the students can then solve the puzzle by creating a function for the expert to move forward, turn, collect the gem, etc. After creating the functions, students can then solve the puzzle in seven lines of code.
 This is a typical, expected outcome for this puzzle that follows the spirit of the lesson.
 Here is an example of a typical answer below:

-Swift Playgrounds for iPad: Placing at a Specific Location screencast on Vimeo
+Swift Playgrounds for iPad: Placing at a Specific Location screencast on YouTube

 However, one of my students, Elliot, decided to take the lesson objective - solve the puzzle - literally and solve the puzzle in as few lines of code as possible.
 Many of my students take pride in solving the puzzles as efficiently as possible.
 Elliot took the challenge of code efficiency to a level I had not expected.
 He decided that the most efficient way to solve the puzzle was to use the new